All Episodes

 They just don't have the goods to defeat the guy.

-So they're trying, as I thought yesterday, to drive a wedge between Republicans with this intimation that he's pro-gay rights uh and so forth.
+So they're trying, as I thought yesterday, to drive a wedge between Republicans with this intimation that he's pro-gay rights and so forth.

-Uh and it is it's uh it's just obvious to me now what what the purpose of that story was, and I think it's ultimately when you take it all away, strip it all away a positive, because the left is admitting that they've got some problems, because the LA Times story today is a 180.
+And I think it's ultimately, when you take it all away, strip it all away, a positive, because the left is admitting that they've got some problems.

-The headline of the LA Times story today is with Star, Roberts pushed Reagan agenda.
+The headline of the L.A.
+Times story today is with star Roberts pushed Reagan agenda.

-So yesterday Roberts pushed the gay agenda, and now he's pushing the right wing Reagan agenda.
+So yesterday, Roberts pushed the gay agenda, and now he's pushing the right-wing Reagan agenda.

-Uh which is it?
+Which is it?

 Together, Starr and Roberts pressed a strongly conservative legal agenda for three and a half years.

-They argued for limiting the scope of civil rights laws, ending race-based affirmative action, restoring some prayers to public schools, and overturning Roe vs.
+They argued for limiting the scope of civil rights laws, ending race-based affirmative action, restoring some prayers to public schools, and overturning Roe v.
+Wade the case that established a woman's right to abortion.

-They're highly professional and excellent lawyers, but I'm a Democrat, and I can't say I always agreed with them.
+They're highly professional and excellent lawyers, but I'm a Democrat and I can't say I always agreed with them.

 He's full-fledged Reaganite.

-Yesterday he was a gay rights activist.
+Yesterday, he was a gay rights activist.

 You'd be silly not to.